 Cooling Water Intakes - Final 2014 Rule for Existing Electric Generating Plants and Factories

 This rule covers roughly 1,065 existing facilities that are designed to withdraw at least 2 million gallons per day of cooling water.
-EPA estimates that 521 of these facilities are factories, and the other 544 are power plants.
+The EPA estimates that 521 of these facilities are factories, and the other 544 are power plants.

 - The facilities are required to choose one of seven options to reduce mortality to fish and other aquatic organisms.